istio/istio.io/content/docs/setup/kubernetes/additional-setup/cni/index.md

 ### Hosted Kubernetes settings

 The Istio CNI solution is not ubiquitous.
-Some platforms, especially hosted Kubernetes environments, do not enable the CNI plugin in the kubelet configuration.
+Some platforms, especially hosted Kubernetes environments, do not enable the CNI plugin in the `kubelet` configuration.
 The `istio-cni` plugin is expected to work with any hosted Kubernetes leveraging CNI plugins.
-The following table indicates the required settings for many common Kubernetes environments.
+The following table shows the required settings for many common Kubernetes environments.

 | Hosted Cluster Type | Required Istio CNI Setting Overrides | Required Platform Setting Overrides |
 |---------------------|--------------------------------------|-------------------------------------|